ISABELLA PELLICO

 01

-My Thesis project is called “Growing Pains”.
+My latest project is called “Growing Pains”.

 A collection of 9 books to heal the inner child, the one we tend to repress.

->> Thesis Project <<
+>> see Project <<